An Ambrosetti-Prodi type result for fractional spectral problems: Introduction

 where $\X$ is defined as

 endowed with the norm

 see Section $2$ below and \cite{BCDPS, BrCDPS, CT, CDDS} for more details.\\ Then it is clear that solutions to \eqref{P} can be obtained as critical points of $\Phi$.
-We recall that $U\in \X$ is a weak solution to \eqref{P} if
+We recall that $U\in \X$ is a weak solution to \eqref{P} if for any $\Psi\in \X$ it holds

-for any $\Psi\in \X$.\\ Borrowing some ideas used in \cite{DFS}, we show that \eqref{P} admits at least two solutions.
+Borrowing some ideas used in \cite{DFS}, we show that \eqref{P} admits at least two solutions.
 Firstly, we prove the existence of a subsolution for any $t\in \R$, and a supersolution for any $t$ sufficiently small.
 After that, we apply some abstract critical point results \cite{DFS} to deduce the existence of a local minimizer of $\Phi$ in $\X$.
 This will be done looking for critical points of $\Phi$ restricted to a suitable closed convex subset of $\X$.
 Let us point out that in the the proofs that we perform, we have to take care of the trace term, so a more careful analysis is needed with respect to the classic case in order to overcome the difficulties coming from the non-local character of $(-\Delta_{\D})^{s}$.
-Then, by using a variant of the Mountain Pass Theorem \cite{AR}, we deduce the existence of a second solution to \eqref{P} different from the previous one.\\ In the second part of this work, we consider a periodic version of the problem \eqref{P0}, namely
+Then, applying a variant of the Mountain Pass Theorem \cite{AR}, we deduce the existence of a second solution to \eqref{P} different from the previous one.
+We also note that it is possible to obtain a nonexistence result to \eqref{P} for $t$ large (see Remark \ref{REM3.1}).\\ In the second part of this work, we consider a periodic version of the problem \eqref{P0}, namely

 where $m>0$, $s\in (0, 1)$, $N>2s$, $h\in L^{\infty}((-\pi, \pi)^{N})$ verifies $\int_{(-\pi, \pi)^{N}} h \, dx=0$ and $f: \R^{N}\times \R \rightarrow \R$ is a locally Lipschitz function, $2\pi$-periodic in $x$, such that